Family Pay Option FAQs

 Why do I have to submit ACT or SAT scores to register for a math or English course?

-Because of the rigor of Cedarville’s courses, both College Now and undergraduate students must demonstrate proficiency in the areas of mathematics and English.
+Because of the rigor of Cedarville’s courses, both Dual Enrollment and undergraduate students must demonstrate proficiency in the areas of mathematics and English.
 Students may satisfy the mathematics proficiency by scoring 19 or higher on the math section of the ACT or by scoring 530 or higher on the math section of the SAT.
 Students may satisfy the English proficiency by scoring 21 or higher on the English section of the ACT or by scoring 550 on the Evidence Based Reading and Writing section of the SAT.

 Students who have PSAT scores but who have not yet taken the ACT or SAT may register for courses other than math or English until they submit either ACT or SAT scores that demonstrate proficiency.